Girish10-AGENTIC-AI/Sentiment-Classification-with-NLP/README.md

-# Aspect-Based Sentiment Classification for E-Commerce Reviews
+# Sentiment Classification with NLP
 > Project conducted: December 2024 (was not uploaded at the time)

 Building a machine learning pipeline to classify customer sentiments across multiple product aspects in the e-commerce domain.